Captain America's shield: Circular shield

 The round shield most associated with Captain America made its debut in Captain America Comics #2 (April 1941).
 A near-indestructible concavo-convex metal disc approximately 2.5 ft in diameter, weighing 12 lb, it has remained Captain America's most constant shield over the decades.

-In Captain America #255 (March 1981), it is established that the shield was presented to Rogers by President Franklin D. Roosevelt.
+In Captain America #255 (March 1981), it is established that the shield was presented to Captain America by President Franklin D. Roosevelt.
 The shield is created by metallurgist Myron MacLain, who had been commissioned by the US government to create an indestructible armor material to aid the war effort.
 MacLain experiments with vibranium.
-During one of his experiments to fuse vibranium with an experimental steel alloy, MacLain falls asleep and awakens to find that the resulting alloy had been set in a tank hatch mold.
-However, he was not able to duplicate it, because as MacLain described it, "some unknown factor" was present during the experiment that he could not identify.
-The shield was then painted to become Captain America's weapon and symbol.
-MacLain attempted to recreate the shield's metal to no avail, his experiments instead creating the super-metal adamantium.
+During one of his experiments to fuse vibranium with an experimental steel alloy, MacLain falls asleep and awakens to find that his experiments have created a metal alloy.
+MacLain attempts to recreate the shield's metal to no avail, with his experiments instead creating adamantium.

-Rogers' shield is more durable than regular adamantium and is essentially indestructible.
-The vibranium grants the shield unusual properties, allowing it to absorb all of the kinetic impact and vibrations from any blows that the shield receives without injuring Rogers in the process.
+Captain America's shield is more durable than regular adamantium and is essentially indestructible.
+The vibranium grants the shield unusual properties, allowing it to absorb kinetic impact and vibrations without harm.

-Soon after his revival from suspended animation and rescue by the Avengers, Rogers briefly experimented with Stark's modification of the shield which included a magnetic mechanism that enabled Rogers to hold the shield through a corresponding magnetic mechanism attached to his left glove, as well as communications equipment.
-These modifications allowed Rogers to launch the shield from his glove and control it mid-flight.
-However, Rogers decided to have those modifications removed and restored the holding straps since he found that he preferred to physically throw the shield himself and the electronic equipment spoiled the shield's balance to enable him to do that effectively.
+Soon after his revival from suspended animation and rescue by the Avengers, Captain America briefly experimented with Stark's modification of the shield which included a magnetic mechanism that enabled Captain America to hold the shield through a corresponding magnetic mechanism attached to his left glove, as well as communications equipment.
+These modifications allowed Captain America to launch the shield from his glove and control it mid-flight.
+Captain America decided to have those modifications removed and restored the holding straps since he found that he preferred to physically throw the shield himself and the electronic equipment hindered the shield's balance.